alphagov/content-store/doc/content_item_fields.md

 The keys identify the type of related content, which may or may not match a format type.
-The value is a list of associated items, the order of which may be significant; content store preserves the order.
+The value is a list of associated items, the order of which may be significant; the content store preserves the order.

 In the `storing` context, the items are UUID strings.